Aditya Nagpal

 Once you choose an employer of record, this is what day-to-day management looks like, a single dashboard tracking payroll deadlines, compliance milestones, and contractor payments in real time.

-Wisemonk is a leading Employer of Record (EOR) helping global companies hire, pay, and manage employees in India, without the hassle of setting up a local entity.
+Wisemonk is a leading Employer of Record (EOR) in India helping global companies hire, pay, and manage employees in India, without the hassle of setting up a local entity.

 With our deep understanding of local employment laws, tax compliance, and cross-border workforce management, we enable businesses to expand quickly while staying compliant and efficient.